ngfk/ng-store/README.md

 }
 ```

-> Make sure to inject this service in your `NgModule`.
+> Make sure to provide this service in your `NgModule`.

 ## Example Usage
 ```typescript